aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-table-manipulation/setting-cell-background-color/_index.md

 ## How to change onenote cell color programmatically?
 Beyond solid colors, Aspose.Note also supports custom RGB values.
 Replace `Color.BLACK` with `new Color(r, g, b)` to match any brand palette.

-## Common Issues and Solutions
+## Common issues and solutions
 - **NullPointerException when accessing a cell:** Ensure the cell is added to a row before setting its background.
 - **Color not appearing after save:** Verify that you’re saving the document with `doc.save("output.one")` and that the target OneNote version supports table styling.
 - **License errors:** A trial works for evaluation, but a full license is required for production deployments.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I apply this method to multiple cells at once?**
 A: Yes, you can loop through your table's rows and cells to apply the background color to multiple cells simultaneously.

 **Q: Are there predefined colors I can use?**
 A: Aspose.Note supports a wide range of colors, including predefined constants like `Color.BLACK`.
-Check the documentation [here](https://reference.aspose.com/note/java/) for the complete list.
+Check the documentation [Aspose.Note Java API reference](https://reference.aspose.com/note/java/) for the complete list.

 **Q: Is there a trial version available?**
-A: Yes, you can get a free trial version [here](https://releases.aspose.com/).
+A: Yes, you can get a free trial version [Aspose.Note free trial download](https://releases.aspose.com/).

 **Q: How can I get support if I encounter issues?**
-A: Visit the support forum [here](https://forum.aspose.com/c/note/28) to get assistance from the Aspose community.
+A: Visit the support forum [Aspose.Note support forum](https://forum.aspose.com/c/note/28) to get assistance from the Aspose community.

 **Q: Where can I purchase Aspose.Note for Java?**
-A: You can purchase the library [here](https://purchase.aspose.com/buy).
+A: You can purchase the library [Aspose.Note purchase page](https://purchase.aspose.com/buy).

 ## Conclusion
 Congratulations!
 You’ve successfully learned how to perform **onenote table formatting** by setting cell background colors in OneNote using Aspose.Note for Java.
 Experiment with different colors, apply the technique to whole rows or columns, and integrate it into your automated reporting pipelines for a polished, professional look.